Spectatr/webgl-shaders/README.md

 webgl-shaders
 ===============
-WebGL shaders that I made during my spare time using three.js.
-I'm a beginner, so my code may be horribly unoptimized.
+Learning how to make WebGL shaders with three.js.